 New York personal injury laws are complicated, and making mistakes can be costly as insurance companies are out for profit and want to pay out as little as possible.
 There are deadlines to file for no-fault and to file other documents.
-If you or a loved one has been in a car crash and has suffered major damage or serious injuries, or a fatality has occurred, it can help to have an experienced attorney on your side to fight for justice and a fair settlement that covers pain and suffering.
+If you or a loved one has been in a car crash and has suffered major damage or serious injuries, or a fatality has occurred, it can help to have an experienced personal injury attorney on your side to fight for justice and a fair settlement that covers pain and suffering.

 For nearly 40 years, the car accident lawyers at Feroleto Law have been helping car crash victims get the benefits they deserve.
 Insurance companies are known for using aggressive tactics to deny or delay payment.
 You need an equally competent and aggressive auto accident lawyer to stand up to them on your behalf.

 We offer a free consultation, and there are no fees to you unless and until we win or settle your case.
 Call Feroleto Law at (716) 854-0700 today for a free evaluation of your Buffalo car accident claim.